friscv/friscv-system-hw/README.md

 | `zsbl-rom [TEST]` | Regenerate boot ROM from `software/zsbl.S`, or from `test/TEST.S` |
 | `help` | Show usage |

+> [!NOTE]
-> **Note:** `bitstream` deletes all cached synthesis and implementation runs before building to ensure a clean result.
+> `bitstream` deletes all cached synthesis and implementation runs before building to ensure a clean result.
 All CPU cores will be used during synthesis by default - ensure sufficient RAM.

 ## Building Test Programs